GuanceCloud/iacker/README.md

 ### Developer Tools

 Developer tools are the core of developer experience infrastructure (DXI).
-It provides tools to help developers build, test, and deploy their Guance Cloud OpenAPI callings.
+It provides tools to help developers build, test, and deploy their API callings.

 | #    | Title                         | How-tos |
 | ---- | ----------------------------- | -------------- |